chaoss/augur/docs/source/getting-started/guide-amazon-linux-augur/installation.rst

 .. note::
   There are 3 main issues new developers encounter when first installing Augur:

-  1. The absence of a `gcc` or `fortran` compiler, required by numpy and nltk python libraries.
+  1. The absence of a `gcc` or `fortran` compiler, required by numpy and nltk Python libraries.
 Look up how to install these compilers for your local operating system.
 Many times they simply need to be updated to a more current version.

   2. Conflicting versions of Python: The fix is platform specific.
 Some Python commands may be drawn from different paths because of how they are linked in `/usr/local/bin`.
 A clean install of Python from the terminal should be able to fix any issues.